 PTT category Intent of category of PTT PTT (General) This is a general category of PTT and applies to individuals seeking permission to teach a particular subject (or subjects) at a particular school.
 PTT (Internship) This category applies to applicants undertaking an accredited employment-based Internship to teacher registration such as the Teach for Australia (TFA) program or the Master of Teaching (Internship) at the University of Melbourne.
 This category only applies to Initial Teacher Education (ITE) programs accredited by the Institute as an Internship ITE program.
 PTT (Internship) cannot be granted to an individual for two or more schools concurrently.
 PTT (Internship) is granted for the duration of the ITE program up to the maximum permissible 3 year grant period.
 PTT (Internship) applies to a particular subject/s (or subject areas) at a particular school.
 PTT (VET) This category applies to applicants seeking permission to teach a Vocational Education and Training (VET) subject/s in a school.
 Holders of PTT (VET) are able to teach a particular subject/s in any Victorian school.
 PTT (Exchange) This category applies to the Victorian International Teaching Fellowship (VITF) coordinated by the Department of Education and Training.
-Holders this category cannot be granted PTT to teach a specific subject as the teachers engaged through the VITF have exchanged roles with Victorian registered teachers.
-PTT (Exchange) is granted only for a maximum period 12 months.
-Individuals holding PTT (Exchange) who wish to continue to teachers to make an application for registration or PTT.
-Future exchange programs will be considered on a calby case basis.
+Holders of this category cannot be granted PTT to teach a specific subject as the teachers engaged through the VITF have exchanged roles with Victorian registered teachers.
+PTT (Exchange) is granted only for a maximum period of 12 months.
+Individuals holding PTT (Exchange) who wish to continue to teach beyond the 12-month grant are required to make an application for registration or PTT.
+Future exchange programs will be considered on a case by case basis.
 PTT (JSM) This category of PTT applies only to those teachers appointed by the Japanese Government to teach the Japanese curriculum at the Japanese School of Melbourne (JSM).
 Holders of this category cannot be granted PTT to teach a specific subject as the teachers are engaged as generalist teachers within the school.
 The JSM is registered as a 'specific purpose' school by the Victorian Registration and Qualifications Authority (VRQA) to deliver an overseas curriculum.
 Future 'specific purpose' schools registered by the VRQA to deliver an overseas curriculum will be considered on a case by case basis.
 PTT (VCASS) This category of PTT applies only to individuals seeking permission to teach dance and music at the Victorian College of the Arts Secondary School (VCASS).
 PTT (Deemed) This category only applies to applicants who were deemed to hold PTT when the VIT was established in 2002 and who have maintained this status ever since.
 Individuals holding this category of PTT are required to make an annual declaration in order to continue to hold this category of PTT.
 PTT (Teacher tutor) This category of PTT is granted to individuals to support students in catching up with any learning they may have missed due to the coronavirus (COVID-19) pandemic.
 Holders of PTT (Teacher Tutor) are able to tutor in one or more subject areas / key learning areas in any Victorian school, under the Victorian Government's Tutor Learning Initiative.
-PTT (Aboriginal languages) PTT (Higher Education Studies) or more higher education studies subjects to school aged learners in a
+PTT (Aboriginal languages) This category of PTT is granted to applicants delivering an Aboriginal language program in any Victorian school.
+PTT (Higher Education Studies) This category of PTT is granted to applicants seeking permission to teach one or more higher education studies subjects to school aged learners in a Victorian school setting.
+This category only applies to currently practising academic staff from Victorian higher education providers employed in an approved school setting such as the Centre for Higher Education Studies (CHES).